BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_0_Knowing_Transaction_Tricks.md

-# Section Five: Knowing Transaction Tricks
+# Chapter Five: Knowing Transaction Tricks

-This section describes how to use a few tricks that supplement or improve the use of raw transaction from the command line using bitcoin-cli.
+This chapter describes how to use a few tricks that supplement or improve the use of raw transaction from the command line using bitcoin-cli.

 ## Objectives for This Section

-After working through this section, a developer will be able to:
+After working through this chapter, a developer will be able to:

    * Decide Whether RBF or CPFP Might Help a Transaction
    * Use These Tricks to Free Up a Stuck Transaction